bkrajendra/puneriawaaz/README.md

 ![image info](./raw/logo.jpg)

-This repository is starting point for BKs to create radio application.
+This repository is the starting point for BKs to create a radio/FM application.

 ---